-Here is a list of some helpful travel tips and frequently asked questions about your visit to Niagara Falls.
+Here is a list of many frequently asked questions about your visit to Niagara Falls.

 Children that are U.S. citizens under the age of 16 travelling from the U.S. to Canada and returning to the U.S. by land or sea (car or boat) are not required to have passports.
 An original or certified copy of their birth certificate is required.
-If the children are not yours you must provide a signed hand written note by the parent indicating how long the child will be in the country along with telephone numbers for the parents.
+If the children are not yours you must provide a notarized signed hand written note by both parents indicating how long the child will be in the country along with telephone numbers for the parents.
 You will be denied entry if you are lacking proper documentation.
-A printed copy of the parents license/passport can help too.
-Visit the U.S. State department website for more information regarding identification requirements for children travelling to Canada without their parents.
+A printed copy of the parents license or passport can help too.
+Visit the CBP website for more information regarding identification requirements for children travelling to Canada without their parents.

 If you have ever been charged with a DUI (driving under the influence) in the U.S. or convicted of a minor offense you may be denied entry to Canada regardless of how long it has been.
-There has been a significant number of travelers denied entry even for minor infractions.
+There have been a significant number of travelers denied entry even for minor infractions.
 Click here for more information.

 If you are an international traveler and need information on entering the US please visit this link.

 For official Canadian border crossing info visit Canada border services.

 INTERNATIONAL BRIDGES – Crossing of either the Rainbow bridge or the Queenston/Lewiston Bridge usually takes less than five to ten minutes.
 You can expect one hour delays on holidays including Canada Day, Fourth of July and Labor day weekend.
 Credit Cards are now accepted at all bridges for paying tolls.

 There are three International bridges between the U.S. and Canada within 6 mi /9.6 km of the Falls.

 500 yards/ 457 m from the American Falls is the “Rainbow Bridge” which offers a spectacular view of the Falls.
 There is no commercial traffic allowed.
 You can walk, bike or drive across.

 1.8 mi/ 2.9 km north of the Falls is the “Whirlpool Bridge”.
 Only NEXUS cardholders can use the Whirlpool bridge.